tediousjs/setup-sqlserver/README.md

     # Version of native client to install.
 Only 11 is supported.
     native-client-version: ''

+    # Version of ODBC to install.
+Supported versions: 17, 18.
+    odbc-version: ''

     # The SA user password to use.
     # Default: yourStrong(!)Password
     sa-password: ''